Table of Contents

 I walked over the path along the beach admiring the beauty of the place.
 Rock after rock with poetic names and young couples making photographs and selfies.
 A LOT of selfies.
 One famous spot to make a photo is at the place where two palm trees cross.
 The Chinese girl in the photo below also thought that; she was busy making photos for about 15 minutes.
 At several points it’s possible to swim or take a foot bath if you want.
 I continued walking towards the end and from there I took the shuttle bus back to the entrance.
 I spend about two hours at the Tianya Haijiao Beach but you could easily spend much more time there.

-Did you visit Nanshan Temple too or do you have questions?
+Did you visit Nanshan Temple in Hainan too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!